 There might be a sort of systematic error or data corruption within your PS4 system that hinders a PS4 controller from establishing a connection with the console.
 The best thing, in this case, is to factory reset your PS4 and reinstall the PS4 system software from scratch.

 6. Get a New PS4 Controller

-When the PS4 controller is charging and not connecting, it means mostly there’s a hardware failure occurring in this situation.
-You need to run several tests in order to figure out what causes this issue.
-This can help you save the money you may pay for a technician to fix this issue for you.
-You may end up buying a new controller without even needing to seek the help of a professional.
+There’s usually hardware failure when the PS4 controller is charging and not connecting.
+It will help if you run several tests to determine what causes this issue.
+This can help you save the money you may pay for a technician to fix this issue.
+You may buy a new controller without even needing a professional’s help.